PLEASE SUPPORT W42ST

 Anything we missed?

 Hell’s Kitchen has made me the person I am today.
-I have lived in other places during my lifetime but I’ve always come back because there is just nowhere else like it in the world!
+I have lived in other places during my lifetime but I’ve always come back, because there is just nowhere else like it in the world!
 You can take the girl out of Hell’s Kitchen but you’ll never take Hell’s Kitchen out of the girl!

 Aleta’s Hell’s Kitchen Happy Places

 Gotham West Market.
-It’s a great place when you have a little one, they are always family-friendly with is great for a new mom like I was.
-There are board games available on the tables lots of space for your toddler to roam around when they don’t want to be stuck in the highchair.
+It’s a great place when you have a little one, they are always family-friendly which is great for a new mom like I was.
+There are board games available on the tables, lots of space for your toddler to roam around when they don’t want to be stuck in the highchair.
 I spent many days there when my son was still in the stroller.
 Unfortunately, they have lost most of the really good spots that occupied their food court pre-pandemic.
 I’m hoping they are able to recover.

 Chez Josephine.
 I love its classic charm and the legacy Jean Claude left behind.
 I have so many special memories in that restaurant.

-Tulcingo Mexican Restaurant.
+Tulcingo Del Valle Mexican Restaurant.
 The owners, Irman and Jesus, are so sweet and they have lots of Mexican grocery items that I love to cook with.
 Their food is amazing and their cocktail game is on point!
 They use all fresh juices.
 They also make a fantastic cafe con leche.